iAndfe/chainget/README.md

 Obtains the location/chainage of a point relative to a multi-line, and it's distance/offset from the multi-line.
 Uses a Breath-First Search algorithm.

-Required libraries: pandas, shapely
+Required libraries: pandas, shapely, openpyxl

 Inputs required:

-A csv file of the points you wish to process (with x and y as headers)
+A xlsx file of the points you wish to process (with x and y as headers)

-A csv file of the multi-line you wish to process (with x and y as headers)
+A xlsx file of the multi-line you wish to process (with x and y as headers)

 Known bugs: